 This crispy delicious gluten-free pizza crust comes together with easy ingredients.
 The best part about this, is that it doesn’t taste gluten-free and you can easily satisfy all of your pizza craving without feeling like you’re missing something – something I am very picky about, years ago, I was diagnosed with ulcerative colitis, so I know and understand how food affects people differently so it’s important that pizza tastes amazing and satisfies those pizza cravings.

 We found a way to successfully achieve all of this without using xanthan gum.
 This crust recipe combines cauliflower and gluten-free flour to get the ultimate thin crust – crispy edges with a sturdy bottom for all your toppings.

 I’ve tested many different recipe ideas in order to find that perfect delicious crust.
-First and foremost, I decided cauliflower was necessary to help with the moisture control but more importantly I found the perfect GF flour!
+First and foremost, I decided cauliflower was necessary to help with the moisture control.

 Simple Gluten Free Pizza Recipe

 - 1 1/4 cups Lukewarm Water (like a hot cup of coffee to touch)

 - 1 packet Active Dry or Instant Yeast .25 oz or 2 1/4 tsp